tsener/hylance/README.md

 docker build -t hylance:latest .
 ```

-The image entrypoint starts Balance if `/etc/hylance/balance.conf` is present
+The image entrypoint invokes the `hylance-wrapper` binary.
+The wrapper reads a
-and then runs Hitch.
+YAML configuration (default `/etc/hylance/hylance.yaml`), writes Hitch and
+Balance configuration files, then launches both processes.
+Balance is started
+only when backends are specified.
+An example configuration is provided in `example-config.yaml`.